Top 20 Places Not to Miss When Visiting Italy

 As the largest square in the city and the only one given the designation of “piazza” (the others are all referred to as “campi”), St. Mark’s Square has always been the location of important government buildings and other facilities central to the goings on in Venice.

-The centrepiece of the piazza is, of course, the magnificent St. Mark’s Basilica.
+The piazza’s centrepiece is, of course, the magnificent St. Mark’s Basilica.

 04 – POMPEI AND HERCOLANUM